pbuckner/x-plane_plugins/XPython/docs/source/development/xlua_typical.rst

 -----------------------
 Nothing special here, but you may want to create any number of other module-level functions.
 These can either be for callback (such as timer callbacks), or convenience functions.
-Putting such function in a section away from datarefs and commands is simply for maintenace purposes: python doesn't care.::
+Putting such function in a section away from datarefs and commands is simply for maintenance purposes: python doesn't care.::

   ############################################